-The Unbound Creative Writing project was designed and is managed by the British Council as a component of the YOUth CREATE Project with the main aim of developing creative writing skills in writing short stories while addressing themes around identities, diversity, reconciliation, democratisation and conflict resolution.
+The Unbound Creative Writing project was designed and managed by the British Council as a component of the YOUth CREATE Project with the main aim of developing creative writing skills in writing short stories while addressing themes around identities, diversity, reconciliation, democratisation and conflict resolution.

 The creative writing materials development workshop with the mentors was facilitated by UK creative writer Julia Paul in Colombo and the digital platforms used in the project were created by Udhara de Silva, creative digital media consultant.

-The workshops cover the following sessions;
+The full length course workshops covered the following sessions;